OfferZen-Community/developers-finance/docs/wealth-creation/investing-in-property.md

 One of the key factors that makes this class so exciting is the scale of differentiation, as investors have a choice between residential property, commercial and industrial, to name a few.

-Residential property is unique in that it is one of the few asset classes that can be easily invested in using leverage.
-With leverage, you are borrowing money from the bank to purchase a larger property than you would otherwise be able to afford with cash.
-This brings with it the risk of defaulting on your loan and losing the property if you fail to make interest payments.
-Generally speaking, home loans are the most commonly accessed source of investment leverage, and often times are even [supported by governments](https://www.westerncape.gov.za/service/finance-linked-individual-subsidy-programme-flisp) in a bid to support home ownership.

 Property is useful as a hedge against inflation, seeing that property portfolios tend to increase their exposure to rentals as inflation rises, feeding into the overall portfolio and increasing dividend yields.

 ### Listed and [unlisted](https://www.developersfinance.guide/docs/glossary-intro#unlisted-property-funds) property